 - B. Roman, B. Adcock, A. Hansen, On asymptotic structure in compressed sensing, arXiv:1406.4178, 2014

-- B. Adcock, A. C. Hansen, B. Roman, The quest for optimal sampling: Computationally efficient, structure-exploiting measurements for compressed sensing, Book: Compressed Sensing and Its Applications, Springer, 2014 (to appear)
+- B. Adcock, A. C. Hansen, B. Roman, The quest for optimal sampling: Computationally efficient, structure-exploiting measurements for compressed sensing, Book: Compressed Sensing and Its Applications, Springer, 2015

 - B. Adcock, A. C. Hansen, B. Roman, G. Teschke, Generalized sampling: stable reconstructions, inverse problems and compressed sensing over the continuum, Book series: Advances in Imaging and Electron Physics, vol. 182, Elsevier, 2014

-- B. Adcock, A. C. Hansen, C. Poon, B. Roman, Breaking the coherence barrier: asymptotic incoherence and asymptotic sparsity in compressed sensing, Proc.
-Samp.
-Theory and Appl., SAMPTA 2013
+- B. Adcock, A. C. Hansen, C. Poon, B. Roman, Breaking the coherence barrier: asymptotic incoherence and asymptotic sparsity in compressed sensing, IEEE Samp.
+Theory and Appl., SampTA'13, 2013

-- S. Akoush, R. Sohan, B. Roman, A. Rice, A. Hopper, Activity Based Sector Synchronisation: Efficient Transfer of Disk-State For WAN Live Migration, Proc.
-IEEE Intl.
-Sym. on Modeling, Analysis and Simulation of Computer and Telecommunication Systems, (MASCOTS'11), Jul 2011
+- S. Akoush, R. Sohan, B. Roman, A. Rice, A. Hopper, Activity Based Sector Synchronisation: Efficient Transfer of Disk-State For WAN Live Migration, IEEE Modeling, Analysis and Simulation of Computer and Telecommunication Systems, MASCOTS'11, 2011

-- B. Roman, I. Chatzigeorgiou, I. Wassell, F. Stajano, Evaluation of Multi-Carrier Burst Contention and IEEE 802.11 with Fading During Channel Sensing, Proc.
-IEEE Intl.
-Sym. on Personal Indoor Mobile Radio Communications, PIMRC'09, Tokyo, Japan, Sep 2009
+- B. Roman, I. Chatzigeorgiou, I. Wassell, F. Stajano, Evaluation of Multi-Carrier Burst Contention and IEEE 802.11 with Fading During Channel Sensing, IEEE Personal Indoor Mobile Radio Communications, PIMRC'09, 2009